mpatacchiola/pyERA/README.md

 git clone https://github.com/mpatacchiola/pyERA.git
 ```

-To install the package you have to run the setup.py script:
+To install the package you have to run the setup.py script (it may require root privileges):

 ```shell
 python setup.py install
 ```

 Done! pyERA is installed and ready to be used.
-You can now give a look to the examples folder.
+Give a look to the examples folder.
 The examples work without any intervention on the code.
-The only thing you need to do is to open a new terminal in the examples folder:
+The only thing you need to do is to open a new terminal and set the examples folder as current directory:

 ```shell
 cd pyERA/examples/
 ```

+The examples require matplotlib (for the visualization of the results).

 Examples
 ---------